When does Diversity Help Generalization in Classification Ensembles?: Related Work

-Diversity can be measured in either the input space or the output space~\cite{gu2015multi}.
-Most work focuses on output diversity~\cite{chandra2004divace,li2012diversity,zhou2010multi,tang2006analysis,roli2001methods} while only few focuses on input diversity~\cite{gu2014generating}.
-Existing diversity measures are generally divided into pairwise and non-pairwise diversity measures~\cite{kuncheva2003diversity}.
+Diversity is usually measured based on the classification results of individual members in an ensemble \cite{chandra2004divace,li2012diversity,zhou2010multi,tang2006analysis,roli2001methods, gu2014generating}.
+Existing diversity measures are generally divided into pairwise and non-pairwise diversity measures \cite{kuncheva2003diversity,zhou2012ensemble}.
 Based on the coincident errors between pairs of individual classifiers, pairwise diversity represents the behavior if both of them predict an instance identically or disagree with each other.
 In this case, the overall diversity is the average of all possible pairs~\cite{gu2015multi}.
-Pairwise diversity includes $Q$-statistic~\cite{yule1900vii}, $\kappa$-statistic~\cite{cohen1960coefficient}, disagreement measure~\cite{skalak1996sources,ho1998random}, correlation coefficient~\cite{sneath1973numerical}, and double-fault~\cite{giacinto2001design}.
+Pairwise diversity includes $Q$-statistic~\cite{yule1900vii}, $\kappa$-statistic~\cite{cohen1960coefficient}, disagreement measure~\cite{skalak1996sources,ho1998random}, correlation coefficient~\cite{sneath1973numerical}, double-fault~\cite{giacinto2001design}, and the hamming distance (HD) measure \cite{gu2014generating}.
 In contrast, non-pairwise diversity directly measures a set of classifiers using the variance, entropy, or the proportion of individual classifiers that fail on randomly chosen instances~\cite{gu2015multi}.
 It includes interrater agreement~\cite{fleiss1981statistical}, Kohavi-Wolpert variance~\cite{kohavi1996bias}, the entropy of the votes~\cite{cunningham2000diversity,shipp2002relationships}, the difficulty index~\cite{hansen1990neural,kuncheva2003diversity}, the generalized diversity~\cite{partridge1997software}, and the coincident failure diversity~\cite{partridge1997software}.
 Apart from those, two other measures exist and do not fall into the categories above.
-One is the correlation penalty function, proposed by Liu and Yao~\cite{liu1999ensemble} in their negative correlation learning (NCL) \citep{chen2010multiobjective}.
+One is the correlation penalty function, proposed by Liu and Yao~\cite{liu1999ensemble} in their negative correlation learning (NCL) \citep{chen10}.
 It measures the diversity of each member against the entire ensemble.
 The other is ambiguity, which measures the average offset of each member against the entire ensemble output~\cite{zenobi2001using}.
+Due to the examined difference or similarity, the ranges of diversity vary between different diversity measures \citep{zhou2012ensemble}.
+Moreover, comparing those existing diversity measures is difficult regarding the appropriateness and superiority across them \citep{gu2015multi}.
+The performance of a diversity measure might depend on the context of data and the use of diversity \citep{Tsymbal2005Diversity}.